saptak/saptak.github.io/_posts/2025-03-23-mastering-long-term-agentic-memory-with-langgraph.md

 - Provide personalized responses
 - Build upon previous conversations

-Langgraph, a powerful framework for building agentic workflows, provides robust support for implementing various memory types that can dramatically enhance your agent's capabilities.
+LangGraph, a powerful framework for building agentic workflows, provides robust support for implementing various memory types that can dramatically enhance your agent's capabilities.
 Let's dive into understanding these memory types and how to implement them effectively.

 ## Understanding the Three Types of Memory